Rick Bennett (Maine politician): 2026 gubernatorial campaign

 On June 24, 2025, Bennett announced that he would run for governor of Maine in 2026 as an independent, ending his lifelong affiliation with the Republican Party.
 In the months preceding the launch of his campaign, Bennett had publicly diverged from the GOP, crossing party lines to vote against a Republican bill that would have restricted transgender students from participating in school sports, and joining Democrats in voting for a bill that would limit local police in Maine from collaborating with Immigrations and Customs Enforcement.
 He was the sole Republican to vote with the Democrats on both bills, on what were otherwise party-line votes.

 If elected, Bennett would be Maine's third independent governor, after James B. Longley (1975–1979) and Angus King (1995–2003).
 He would be the first that is a former Republican; both Longley and King were previously Democrats.

+In November 2025, Bennett's campaign received the endorsement of the Forward Party, a "post-partisan" political movement founded by entrepreneur and former Democratic presidential candidate Andrew Yang.

+On June 16, 2026, Bennett said he chose to vote in the Democratic primary rather than the Republican primary.
+Both primaries had been held a week before, and voters not enrolled in a party are allowed to choose which party's primary to vote in.

+Bennett will face Democratic nominee Hannah Pingree and Republican nominee Robert B. Charles in the general election.

 Private sector

 Bennett is the president and CEO of ValueEdge Advisors, a firm he founded in summer 2014 to help institutional investors engage with their portfolio companies.
 From 2006 to 2014 he was CEO of The Corporate Library and then chairman or vice chairman of GMI Ratings, its successor company, an independent research firm focusing on corporate governance, director/executive compensation, and forensic accounting.
 For six years, Bennett was included in the NACD Directorship's "100 most influential people" in the boardroom and corporate governance community.